Multi-objective optimization: Interactive methods

-In interactive methods of optimizing multiple objective problems, the solution process is iterative and the decision maker continuously interacts with the method when searching for the most preferred solution (see e.g. Miettinen 1999, Miettinen 2008).
-In other words, the decision maker is expected to express preferences at each iteration in order to get Pareto optimal solutions that are of interest to the decision maker and learn what kind of solutions are attainable.
+In interactive methods of optimizing multiple objective problems, the solution process is iterative and the decision maker continuously interacts with the method when searching for the most preferred solution (see e.g., Miettinen 1999, Miettinen 2008).
+In other words, the decision maker is expected to express preferences at each iteration to get Pareto optimal solutions that are of interest to the decision maker and learn what kind of solutions are attainable.

-The following steps are commonly present in interactive methods of optimization :
+The following steps are commonly present in interactive methods of optimization: